DFHack/dfhack/LUA_API.rst

   Returns a sequence of tables describing virtual memory ranges of the process.

+* ``dfhack.internal.patchMemory(dest,src,count)``

+  Like memmove below, but works even if dest is read-only memory, e.g. code.
+  If destination overlaps a completely invalid memory region, or another error occurs, returns false.

 * ``dfhack.internal.memmove(dest,src,count)``

   Wraps the standard memmove function.
 Accepts both numbers and refs as pointers.